rsksmart/devportal/docs/04-resources/06-guides/tokenbridge/faq.md

 ---
 sidebar_position: 304
-sidebar_label: Tokenbridge FAQs
+sidebar_label: Token Bridge FAQs
-title: "Tokenbridge FAQs"
+title: "Token Bridge FAQs"
 tags: [resources, tokenbridge, blockchain, bridges, tokens, ethereum, rootstock, rsk]
 ---

-Find a list of frequently asked questions about the Tokenbridge.
+Find a list of frequently asked questions about the Token Bridge.

 <Accordion>
   <Accordion.Item eventKey="0">
-    <Accordion.Header as="h3">What is the Tokenbridge?</Accordion.Header>
+    <Accordion.Header as="h3">What is the Token Bridge?</Accordion.Header>
     <Accordion.Body>
-       - The Tokenbridge is an interoperability protocol which allows users to move their own Rootstock or Ethereum ERC20 Tokens between networks in a quick and cost-efficient manner.
+       - The Token Bridge is an interoperability protocol which allows users to move their own Rootstock or Ethereum ERC20 Tokens between networks in a quick and cost-efficient manner.
         - The UI is available at:
             - Mainnet: [https://dapp.tokenbridge.rootstock.io/](https://dapp.tokenbridge.rootstock.io/)
             - Testnet: [https://dapp.testnet.bridges.rootstock.io/](https://dapp.testnet.bridges.rootstock.io/)